bedatadriven/renjin-docs/source/introduction.rst

 Introduction
 ============

-This guide intended for Java developers who wish to call R code from a Java application, webserver, or other project.
-This guide is for Renjin version
+This guide covers Renjin version |release| and is aimed at developers looking
-|release|.
+to:

-..
-The approach is generally the same for other JVM languages such as Scala,
+1. integrate R code in their Java applications and to exchange data between Java and R code, and/or to
-..
-Clojure, JRuby, etc, but users of those languages will need to make some mental
+2. create extension packages that can be used by Renjin much like packages are used to extend GNU R's functionality.

-.. translation from Java syntax to their own.
+The guide also covers the parts of Renjin's Java API that are most relevant to these goals.

 About Renjin
 ------------